 - The Special cards also add to the strategy in this game.
 Since these cards allow you to choose what you play next, you need to think about who the cards benefit most before you make your decision.

 - I like that it’s really easy to increase or decrease the difficulty by simply adding or subtracting Bridge cards.

-- All of our games took about 15 minutes, including setup, so Two Stacks works really well as a filler or after dinner game.
+- All of our games took about 15 minutes, including setup, so Two Stacks works really well as a filler game or after dinner game.